dappforce/dappforce-subsocial-starter/README.md

 ### Offchain storage

-By default it will start three containers: PostgreSQL, ElasticSearch and offchain (Substrate events handler, Subsocail API) itself.
+By default it will start three containers: PostgreSQL, ElasticSearch and offchain (Substrate events handler, Subsocial API) itself.

 This one can be managed with `--no-offchain` and `--only-offchain` flags.